African Descent Student Advisor

 Welcome, both new and returning Saint Mary's University students!

-What is the role of the BSA you ask?
+What is the role of the African Descent Student Advisor you ask?

 My role is to provide education around support services to all students of African descent studying at Saint Mary’s.
 I can provide you with information packages on scholarships, awards, bursaries and employment opportunities specifically for students of African descent!
 Sounds exciting doesn’t it?